 Visual art was always my first calling.
 Through the use of colors and my subjects, my love of the beach and the water are instantly recognizable at first glance.
 That’s the point; it’s my inspiration, it’s my happy place, it’s where I dream of being every day.

 While maintaining a coastal vibe, I enjoy taking a graphic approach to my work, some of which take a three-dimensional form.
 By using a mixture of mediums that include acrylic paint, colored pencils, ink, markers, modeling pastes, and sometimes wood scraps, I create geometric shapes and patterns to form smaller unique works that together form a larger work.
 These small sections also generate a sense of texture and depth that keeps the eye moving throughout each piece.

 I tend to paint on or use any material I have around the studio.
 Painting on wood panels is always my first choice, but I also I enjoy using wood scraps to build painted sculptural pieces.
 Heavy paper or my handmade paper are always other options.
 I make the thick, textural handmade paper from leftover scraps from my prints.
 In the future, I hope to move towards a more sustainable way of creating and this is one of the first steps.

 In addition to physical art, in 2020 I started learning to use Adobe Illustrator to create digital sketches and designs.
-These can be found in the illustration sections of the website.
+These can be found in the DIGITAL ILLUSTRATION section of the website.

 Most of my color palettes are inspired by my visits to tropical locations such as Aruba or the Mexican Caribbean.
 My dream has always been to live along the beach somewhere and my goal with my work is to remind myself and everyone else of these beautiful places.

-Most of my current work can be found in the VISUAL ART section, but you can also schedule a studio visit or catch me at an event.
+Most of my current work can be found in the ORIGINAL ART section, but you can also schedule a studio visit or catch me at an event.
 You can also EMAIL me with any questions as well.
-You can also visit my ETSY SHOP to purchase small good and apparel!
+Please visit my ETSY SHOP to purchase small goods!